Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-The image of $(d\mathcal{F})_u$ is surjective by a standard argument relying on $u$ containing a dense set of somewhere injective points.
-See \cite[\textsection 8.6]{AD14}, \cite[Proposition 2.5.1]{jholbk} for spheres, or \cite[\textsection 4.5: Key regularity argument]{Ca20} for an example with disc configurations.
-The argument, roughly, is that the set of points perpendicular to the image of $(d\mathcal{F})_u$ is zero by contradiction.
-If a nonzero $\eta$ is 0 when paired with image$(d\mathcal{F})_u$, then one can use an open set of somewhere injective points around a point $z$ where $\eta_z \neq 0$ to construct an element in image$(d\mathcal{F})_u$ that would pair nontrivially with that element.
+The argument to show that the image of $(d\mathcal{F})_u$ is surjective relies on $u$ containing a dense set of somewhere injective points.
+(See \cite[\textsection 8.6]{AD14}, \cite[Proposition 2.5.1]{jholbk} for spheres, or \cite[\textsection 4.5: Key regularity argument]{Ca20} for an example with disc configurations.)
+Then we have surjectivity because the set of points perpendicular to the image of $(d\mathcal{F})_u$ is zero.
+For if a nonzero $\eta$ is 0 when paired with image$(d\mathcal{F})_u$, then use an open set of somewhere injective points around a point $z$ where $\eta_z \neq 0$ to construct an element in image$(d\mathcal{F})_u$ that would pair nontrivially with that element.
 This contradicts that they paired to 0.
 So it's enough to show there is a dense set of somewhere injective points.

 Recall that an injective point $z \in \bD$ is one such that $d_zu \neq 0$ and $u^{-1}(u(z)) = \{z\}$.
-We make use of the perturbation to ensure that discs are somewhere injective.
+We make use of the perturbation $\tau$ to ensure that discs are somewhere injective.
 Decomposing discs with Lagrangian boundary condition to somewhere injective discs has been studied in \cite{KO00,lazz1,lazz2}.
 Here we show discs are already somewhere injective.
+Note that the boundary conditions prevent multiply covered discs.

 \begin{lemma} The set of injective points for a curve $u$ counted in Equation \eqref{eq:strip_moduli} is dense in $\mathbb{D}$. \end{lemma}